Ronovo/Story-Transfer-Repo/chapter2rough.md

 ***Stoat***

 They had not made it to Stoat yet, but they had encountered a problem.
-Some starving vagrants had seen them and wanted to beat them up.
+Some starving Vagrants had seen them and wanted to beat them up.
 However, they chose the wrong squad to fight with.

 They had no weapons, while Ronovo had a rusted iron club as a side arm.
 His main weapon, the Horse Chopper, had been pawned for food a few days ago.
 And of course, he had Tobi.